alexismreyes/gigranger.com/README.md

 >
 > - Use a real email address to receive application notifications.
 All preloaded users in the database use the password `123456789`.
 > - Use the MySQL username and password defined in the `/database/init.sql` file, or set your own credentials — just ensure they match across all relevant `.env` files.
-> - The `job-matching-service` requires proper API access to Hugging Face so you need to request yours at the huggingface site https://huggingface.co and use it at the .evn file from the /job-matching-service folder
+> - The `jobmatching-service` requires proper API access to Hugging Face so you need to request yours at the huggingface site https://huggingface.co and use it at the .evn file from the /job-matching-service folder
 >   <br><br>

 3.  **Run the App Using Docker**